allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 |--------------|----------:|--------------:|
 | Default Rate |    15.16% |        17.68% |

-* Number of Employees - below is a quartile table.
+* Number of Employees? - below is a quartile table.
 It seems that Non-default loans have more employees.
-Maybe bigger in size?
+Perhaps bigger in size?

 | Quartiles    | Default | Non-Default |
 |--------------|--------:|------------:|